Notable People

 Homelessness was never just one policy domain under Adler.
 It became a proxy fight over public order, compassion, taxation, visibility, policing, and whether liberal cities actually know how to absorb the consequences of their own housing economics.
 That is why Adler drew both support and fury on the issue.

 The fair reading is not that he solved it.
 He did not.
-The fairer point is that he kept treating the subject as a real civic responsibility instead of pretending that visibility itself was the problem.
+The fairer point is that he kept treating the subject as a civic responsibility instead of pretending that visibility itself was the problem.
 Even critics who loathed his handling of the issue were reacting to something substantial.
 Adler refused to reduce homelessness to theater alone.

 His mayoralty also linked Jewish civic life to broader city life in a serious way